Lesson 5: Everything about CNC Tool Length Offsets. Positive and Negative (G43 g-code, H offset)October 27, 2015, 9:13 pm

-In case of Positive Tool Offsets, the offset represent the Length of the tool measured as a distance from Gauge Line of the spindle (typically spindle nose) to the tip of the tool.
+In the case of Positive Tool Offsets, the offset represents the Length of the tool measured as a distance from the Gauge Line of the spindle (typically spindle nose) to the tip of the tool.
 The longer the tool, the larger your Tool Length offset will be.

-In such case Part Z Work Offset will represent the distance between the same Gage Line to the top of the part.
+In such a case, Part Z Work Offset will represent the distance between the same Gage Line to the top of the part.

 Pro's of Gage Line (Positive) offsets: